 Most businesses will lose a certain amount of customers over time.
 This attrition can be caused by anything from customers who are unhappy to customers moving away.
 The value of a business has a lot to do with the expectations of a buyer being able to maintain the current revenue levels (in… Read More »Tip #050 Marketing programs to replace normal attrition.

 Buyers are always interested to know if there are well-trained key employees that will stay with a new owner of the business.
 That expertise within the company’s operations can be very important in the transaction and future performance.
 Key employees can include top managers, department heads and other long-time employees… Read More »Tip #049 Key employees in place can be very important in the sale of a business!

 “Due Diligence” or the “Right of Inspection” gives the buyer the full rights to inspect all items in a business — financials, equipment, inventory, premises and anything else.
 And if the buyer finds any material discrepancies, he or she usually has the legal option of backing out.
 Some transactions fall… Read More »Tip #047 Sellers must prepare their business for due diligence!

 No matter what price a business owner wants for his or her company, the market is the true indicator of what buyers are willing to pay.
-Selling a business can be very emotional – all the hard work over the years, attachment and loyalty to employees, the profitability in the… Read More »Tip #046 Business owners might want to pay attention to the “Writing on the Wall”!
+Selling a business can be very emotional – all the hard work over the years, attachment and loyalty to employees, the profitability in the… Read More »Tip #046 Business owners and the “Writing on the Wall”!

 Many business owners try to determine the price of their business based on how hard they have worked over the years.
 But the market will tell them that the value is really what it is worth to a new owner in the future.
 As a result, there are many factors… Read More »Tip #045 – How did you come up with that number?